-- Solution Basic Idea: - all processes exchange (multicast) what other processes tell them in several rounds - To reach consensus with f failures, the algorithm needs to run in f + 1 rounds.
+- Basic idea: all processes exchange (multicast) what other processes tell them in several rounds - Proof: to reach consensus with f failures, the algorithm needs to run in f + 1 rounds - Basic idea: if A and B do not agree on value X, then some other process C, did send X to A, but not to B. - Requires 1 failure in each round, so f+1 fails.
+Contradiction!